-The Bruins take a three spot drop from 10th after being swept by Utah at home.
+The Bruins take a three-spot drop from 10th after being swept by Utah at home.
 UCLA had a tough time getting anything going on offense and as noted last week, that spells disaster for them.
 In the Bruins’ 8 losses, they have produced run totals of 0, 1 (four times), 2, 4, and 6.
 Next weekend, UCLA has a doubleheader versus BYU on Saturday and play Dartmouth on Sunday.

 #14 – Georgia Bulldogs (26-4 Overall, 2-1 SEC)

 Georgia (ranked 14th last week) took two out of three from Kentucky at home.
 Kentucky won on Saturday (for the first time since 2007 at Georgia), but the Bulldogs came back with victories on Sunday and Monday.
 The Bulldogs committed four errors over the weekend, which is something that remains an issue for them.
-Georgia travels to LSU next week for a three game series.
+Georgia travels to LSU next week for a three-game series.

 #15 – Baylor Bears (26-5 Overall, 0-0 Big 12)

 Baylor was ranked at the same spot last week and took on UCF over the weekend.
 They won the first two games including a 16-5 game.
 The Bears led 2-1 in the third game, but gave up three runs in the sixth and lost 4-2.
 Baylor did defeat Sam Houston State on Tuesday as well.
-The Bears continue to throw a clunker in against weaker opponents, but still remain a very good team.
+The Bears continue to throw in a clunker against weaker opponents but still remain a very good team.
 They face Kansas on the road to start Big 12 play.

 #16 – Louisiana Ragin’ Cajuns (20-5 Overall, 3-0 Sun Belt)

-There is no change in position for the Ragin’ Cajuns after the faced and swept Texas-Arlington at home.
+There is no change in position for the Ragin’ Cajuns after they faced and swept Texas-Arlington at home.
 Louisiana hit five home runs over the weekend including two by DJ Sanders (currently 2nd in the NCAA with 13 home runs).
 Louisiana will play South Alabama next week on the road.